How to register a pool or spa

 - the date of construction of your pool or spa

-- which standards apply to your barrier
+- the standards that apply to your barrier

 What happens if I don't register my pool or spa